roman-milk/roman-milk.github.io/spanked-to-submission.md

  "Ok," I replied, and walked out of the bookstore and back to my office.

  When I got to my office, Ms. Audree was at my desk writing a note.
 She looked surprised to see me.
 She asked, "What are you doing here?
 I thought you left for the day."
-Report_Story #10
+0